 The London Mayor also said he had no plans to call for the sacking of Assistant Commissioner John Yates, who yesterday expressed ”regrets” over failures during the Scotland Yard inquiry.

 There was huge media interest in Mr Johnson’s private life amid claims in 2004 that the then editor of the Spectator had an affair with columnist Petronella Wyatt.
+If you are looking for the latest news, start by checking this post about Jimmy John Shark.

 Speaking at his monthly grilling by the London Assembly, he detailed how he had discussed with police in 2006 that he may have been a victim.